Time-Optimal Control for High-Order Chain-of-Integrators Systems with Full State Constraints and Arbitrary Terminal States (Extended Version): System Behavior Analysis and Switching Laws for the Time-Optimal Control Problem

-However, the above trick of adding zero is not enough to provide all augmented switching laws.
-According to discussion on Case 2 in Section \ref{sub2sec:junction_TouchMaxTimePoint}, the tangent marker is necessary to define and precisely exists in the time-optimal problem \eqref{eq:optimalproblem}.
+However, the above trick of adding zeros is not enough to provide all augmented switching laws.
+According to the discussion on Case 2 in Section \ref{sub2sec:junction_TouchMaxTimePoint}, the tangent marker is necessary to be defined as a kind of definite condition and precisely exists in the time-optimal problem \eqref{eq:optimalproblem}.